-Don't step on Patrick Hamilton: A University of St Andrews Tradition
+Patrick Hamilton: the Reformation Martyr of St Andrews

 Avoid Standing on the Martyr

 These are the initials of Patrick Hamilton, the first martyr of the Scottish Reformation.
-Students believe that if they stand on the cobbles they will be cursed by the ghost Patrick Hamilton, and fail their degree.
+Students are told that if they stand on the cobbles they will be cursed by his ghost, and fail their degree.

 Hamilton's beliefs were influenced by those of Luther.
-Hamilton's only published work "Patrick's Places" emphasised the importance of faith over "good works".
+Hamilton's only published work "Patrick's Places" emphasises the importance of faith over "good works".

-"works neither make us righteous nor unrighteous: Ergo, no works neither make us good nor evil...
+"Works neither make us righteous nor unrighteous: Ergo, no works neither make us good nor evil...
 Good works make not a good man, nor evil works an evil man: But a good man maketh good works, and an evil man evil works.
 Good fruit maketh not the tree good, nor evil fruit the tree evil....
-A man is good before he do good works, and an evil man is evil before he do evil works; for the tree is good before it bear good fruit, and evil before it bear evil fruit."
-Patrick Hamilton 1528
+A man is good before he do good works, and an evil man is evil before he do evil works; for the tree is good before it bear good fruit, and evil before it bear evil fruit."— Patrick Hamilton, 'Patrick's Places' 1528